elastic/ecs/.github/ISSUE_TEMPLATE/schema-changes-additions.md

 ---
 name: "Schema Changes and Additions"
-about: "Changes or additions to the ECS schema"
+about: "Changes or additions to ECS."
 labels: "enhancement"

 --